brylevkirill/notes/Knowledge Representation and Reasoning.md

   ["Markov Logic: An Interface Layer for Artificial Intelligence"](http://morganclaypool.com/doi/abs/10.2200/S00206ED1V01Y200907AIM007) by Domingos and Lowd `paper`
 >	"Most subfields of computer science have an interface layer via which applications communicate with the infrastructure, and this is key to their success (e.g., the Internet in networking, the relational model in databases, etc.).
 So far this interface layer has been missing in AI.
 First-order logic and probabilistic graphical models each have some of the necessary features, but a viable interface layer requires combining both.
 Markov logic is a powerful new language that accomplishes this by attaching weights to first-order formulas and treating them as templates for features of Markov random fields.
 Most statistical models in wide use are special cases of Markov logic, and first-order logic is its infinite-weight limit.
 Inference algorithms for Markov logic combine ideas from satisfiability, Markov chain Monte Carlo, belief propagation, and resolution.
 Learning algorithms make use of conditional likelihood, convex optimization, and inductive logic programming."

-  ["Markov Logic"](http://homes.cs.washington.edu/~pedrod/papers/pilp.pdf) by Domingos et al.
+  ["Markov Logic"](http://homes.cs.washington.edu/~pedrod/papers/pilp.pdf) by Domingos et al. `paper`

 ----

-  ["Markov Logic Networks for Natural Language Question Answering"](#markov-logic-networks-for-natural-language-question-answering-khot-balasubramanian-gribkoff-sabharwal-clark-etzioni) by Khot et al. `paper`
+  ["Markov Logic Networks for Natural Language Question Answering"](#markov-logic-networks-for-natural-language-question-answering-khot-balasubramanian-gribkoff-sabharwal-clark-etzioni) by Khot et al. `paper` `summary`
 	*(application to question answering by [AI2](#ai2-aristo))*
-  ["Tuffy: Scaling up Statistical Inference in Markov Logic Networks using an RDBMS"](#tuffy-scaling-up-statistical-inference-in-markov-logic-networks-using-an-rdbms-niu-re-doan-shavlik) by Niu et al. `paper`
+  ["Tuffy: Scaling up Statistical Inference in Markov Logic Networks using an RDBMS"](#tuffy-scaling-up-statistical-inference-in-markov-logic-networks-using-an-rdbms-niu-re-doan-shavlik) by Niu et al. `paper` `summary`
 	*(application to information extraction, integration and curation by [DeepDive](#deepdive))*  ([overview](http://deepdive.stanford.edu/inference))

 ----